Back to Silas S. Brown's home page

 - Green Pomegranate 石榴青 (1:54)

 I was also due to play my version as a solo at a 2006 charity concert which some students had arranged in aid of a blind school in Vietnam, but the concert ran overtime and they had to cut my item.
-I did however talk with the other performers, who were mostly Chinese, and lightheartedly suggested they start a Chinese orchestra.
+I did however talk with the other performers, who were mostly Chinese, and I suggested they start a Chinese orchestra but I didn't expect to be taken seriously.

-In 2007 they arranged a second concert at which I premiered a couple of my father's flute solos, and they did start a Chinese orchestra, calling it Cambridge University Chinese Orchestra Society (CUCOS), which I've supported since 2008, saying "as it was my suggestion, I suppose I'd better join!"
+In 2007 they arranged a second concert at which I premiered a couple of my father's flute solos, and they did start a Chinese orchestra, calling it Cambridge University Chinese Orchestra Society (CUCOS), which I supported from 2008 to 2020, saying "as it was my suggestion, I suppose I'd better join!"

 CUCOS also collaborated with students from the University of Warwick at Coventry, who set up a small Chinese-instrument ensemble called WCOS from 2011 onwards.